 Step 6: Spray With Herbicides

-Spray the root system and any leafy root suckers with 2,4-D, glyphosate, triclopyr or a similar tree-killing herbicide.
+Spray the root system and any leafy root suckers with 2,4-D, glyphosate, triclopyr or a similar tree-killing herbicide, following all label directions.
 Coat all of the surfaces of all of the roots with the herbicide; it will flow into the open wounds you created on the roots to eat away at the healthy tissue, essentially killing the roots.
 Spray the herbicides only on the tree roots and suckers; avoid getting them onto any healthy plants, including grass.

 Step 7: Cover With an Opaque Tarp